TomKellerPMD/RaspberryPiCMotion/Readme.txt

-Tested on RasperryPi 3 B+
+Tested on
+Rasperry pi 3 B+, Debian
+Rasperry pi 400, Debian and Ubuntu

 To compile use:
 sudo make PMDApp